Returns a user-defined message to the client.

-Is a variable of any valid character data type. **@**local_variable must be char, nchar, varchar, or nvarchar, or it must be able to be implicitly converted to those data types.
+Is a variable of any valid character data type. *@local\_variable* must be char or varchar, or it must be able to be implicitly converted to those data types.

 Is an expression that returns a string.
 Can include concatenated literal values, functions, and variables.
+The message string can be up to 8,000 characters long; any characters after 8,000 are truncated.
 For more information, see Expressions (Transact-SQL).